alessioriga/Hotel-Room-Management-System/README.md

 A **Flask-based web application** for managing hotel room bookings, arrivals, and in-house guests through a simple web interface.

----

 ## Problem Statement

-Hotels often struggle with managing room availability, bookings, and customer records using manual or fragmented systems.
-This leads to inefficiencies, double bookings, and poor customer experience.
+Hotels often rely on manual processes or fragmented systems to manage room availability, bookings, and customer records.
+This can lead to operational inefficiencies, data inconsistencies, and issues such as double room assignments.
+As a result, staff may struggle to maintain accurate records and provide a smooth experience for guests.

----

 ## Proposed Solution

- This project introduces a web-based Hotel Rooms Management System that centralises room availability, customer records, and booking operations into one streamlined platform.
+This project introduces a **web-based Hotel Room Management System** that centralises room availability, customer information, and booking operations in a single platform.

- Built with Python, Flask, and SQLite, the system is designed with modular architecture to ensure clarity, maintainability, and scalability.
+Built with **Python, Flask, and SQLite**, the system uses a modular architecture to ensure clarity, maintainability, and scalability.
+Through a simple web interface, staff can manage reservations, assign rooms during check-in, and monitor guests currently staying in the hotel.

- Staff can efficiently manage reservations, room assignment on check-in, and generate rooms report through a simple, user-friendly interface.
- The solution reduces human error, improves operational efficiency, and provides a solid foundation for future enhancements such as reporting, payment tracking, and role-based access control.
+By automating these processes, the system helps reduce human error, improve operational efficiency, and provides a foundation for future enhancements such as reporting, payment tracking, and role-based access control.

----

 ## Key Features